BTJ01/jekyll-now/_posts/2014-3-3-Hello-World.md

 I'm feeling a little overwhelmed with the amount of stuff; the services, apps, libraries, add-ons, plug-ins, features, new lingo, blah blah blah.
 I'm thankful I can at least manage projects and this blog in one convenient place.
 I imagine in a few months this will all be a little more comfortable and familiar.
 It will be fun to look back and see what progress I've made.

 I want to thank #barryclark for creating Jekyll-Now which has allowed me to set up a basic static blogging site with minimal struggles.
 I'm loving how supportive the programming community feels so far!
-There's seemingly limitless resources to learn and grow and I'll be tapping into as many as I need to in order to accomplish my goals.
+There's seemingly limitless resources to learn and grow and I'll be tapping into as many as I need in order to accomplish my goals.

 Speaking of which, my current goals for this new journey:
   1. Spend the next year reading every book about DS that I can get my hands on